Kimbab Cheonguk (Kimbab Heaven), CoquitlamDecember 28th, 2012 by Michael Kwan

 Translated as Kimbab Heaven, it is a relatively small and unassuming restaurant that you can very easily miss.
 There are only a handful of tables and the menu only contains about 20 items.
 You can see the menu posted next to your table, but it’s also clearly visible from the signs hanging above the kitchen area.
 This is also where you’ll see several photos of the different dishes available.

 As its namesake suggests, the signature items here are the kim bab.
-These are essentially the Korean version of sushi, except they use Korean style seaweed in this maki-style rolls and the fillings tend to be cooked food, rather than raw fish like their Japanese counterparts.
+These are essentially the Korean version of sushi, except they use Korean style seaweed in maki-style rolls and the filling tends to be cooked food, rather than raw fish like their Japanese counterparts.
 Also on the menu are rice bowls, noodle bowls (ramen), spicy rice cakes (bok ki) and cold noodles (naeng myeon).

 Beef Broth – Interestingly, instead of tea or water, they serve you a teapot with beef broth.
 It does lean a little on the saltier side of things as far as drinks go, but this broth is awfully tasty.